 Aloe: Aloe (including Aloe vera) gel has been used topically for thousands of years to treat wounds, skin infections, burns, and numerous other dermatologic conditions.
 Preliminary evidence suggests that aloe may be effective in promoting healing of mild to moderate skin burns.
 Further study is needed in this area.

 Arginine: Arginine, or L-arginine, is considered a semi-essential amino acid because although it is normally synthesized in sufficient amounts by the body, supplementation is sometimes required.
-A randomized, controlled clinical trial designed to evaluate immune function of patients suggests that arginine may help with the recovery of immune function and protein function in partial-thickness burn patients.
+A randomized, controlled clinical trial designed to evaluate immune function of patients suggests that arginine may help with recovery of immune function and protein function in partial-thickness burn patients.
 Further research is necessary in this area before a conclusion can be drawn.

 Beta-glucan: Beta-glucan is a soluble fiber derived from the cell walls of algae, bacteria, fungi, yeast, and plants.
 Beta-glucan collagen matrix, which combines the carbohydrate beta-glucan with collagen, has been used as a temporary coverage for partial thickness burns with good results.
 Beta-glucan collagen matrix may help reduce pain, improve healing, and lessen scar appearance.
 However, further study is needed to confirm these results.

 Bromelain: Classified as an herb, bromelain is a sulfur-containing proteolytic digestive enzyme that is extracted from the stem and the fruit of the pineapple plant (Ananas comosus, family Bromeliaceae).
-A bromelain-derived debriding agent, Debridase, has been studied on deep second degree and third degree burns with positive results.
+A bromelain-derived debriding agent, Debridase, has been studied for burn debridement on deep second degree and third degree burns with positive results.
 Further results are needed to confirm these results.

 Honey: Honey is a sweet, viscid fluid produced by honeybees (Apis mellifera) from the nectar of flowers.
 Early evidence suggests that the topical (on the skin) use of honey on burns may reduce burn-healing time.
 Additional study is needed.